geoalchemy/geoalchemy/doc/tutorial.rst

 In the above model definition we have defined an `id` field for each class which is also the primary key in the database.
-We have defined a set of standard attributes using datatypes availabe under `sqlalchemy.types`.
+We have defined a set of standard attributes using datatypes available under `sqlalchemy.types`.
 We have also created a `geometry attribute` for each class using `GeometryColumn` and Point, LineString and Polygon datatypes of GeoAlchemy.
 Here we pass the dimension parameter to `GeometryColumn`.
 We leave out the `srid` parameter which